-Dalcour Maclaren were instructed by a national utility operator to identify landowners potentially affected by their project and provide ‘clean’ data in order to establish contact with them in relation to a 25km linear project across central London.
+Dalcour Maclaren was instructed by a national utility operator to identify landowners potentially affected by their project and provide ‘clean’ data in order to establish contact with them in relation to a 25km linear project across central London.

 Our Land Referencing Team were tasked with identifying the affected titles, liaising with HM Land Registry, cleansing and enhancing the landowner data and preparing mail merges.

 Querying the HMLR National Polygon dataset allowed us to quickly and accurately identify the titles within a search area so that a list could be sent directly to the HMLR Commercial Services team.
-This allowed them to process and return the ownership spreadsheet within 24 hours, which saved nearly a week when compared to the usual “submit search area, receive quote, approve quote, receive data” process.
+This allowed them to process and return the ownership spreadsheet within 24 hours, which saved nearly a week when compared to the usual “submit search area, receive a quote, approve the quote, receive data” process.